bootchk/embeddedDutyCycle/readme.md

 The duty cycle can be very large.
 For example, the system theoretically could wake up for one second every hundred years, powered by a coin cell battery.

+Solar power
+-

+The framework also allows for operation with a wide ranging Vcc.
+In particular, where the power supply is solar without a battery and without voltage regulation.
+For such a power supply, Vcc ranges from the Vmin of the mcu to the Voc of the solar panel.
+For such a power supply, power reserves may be low when the system cold starts.
+The framework can wait until power reserves are adequate for application power requirements.

 Dev env
 -